 - Drama: 2x/week

 In Science, we are excited to be in our fourth year of our "Watershed Academy" with both the 4th and 5th grade classes.
 We follow the local Yuba River watershed from its source in the Sierras to the estuary before it flows into the bay.
 We learn about water and the challenges our society faces in keeping our water clean and sustainable.
 Some of the larger science units include raising salmon in the classroom before releasing them in the river.
 Nature journaling is an intricate part of our science studies.

 Language Arts supports into our social studies and science units focusing on paragraph and narrative writing skills.
 Literature includes Island of the Blue Dolphin, Frindle, Historical Fiction and many more...
 We love to read and later in the year challenge the students to read books from different genres.

 Math is explored daily in group settings using YouCubed and Estimation 180 activities.
 We encourage looking at math in different ways and encouraging a growth mindset.
 We use the Math In Focus curriculum.

-We love exploring our world in person, so we average 8-10 field trips a year.
+We love exploring our world in person, so we average 8 field trips a year.
 Trips include both day trips and overnight trips.
-Past trips have been to the Wild & Scenic Film Festival, Salmon Walks or Float, Nimbus Fish Hatchery, Mondavi Center, the Sacramento Capitol Building, CA State Museum, Esquire IMAX, and more...
-This year, our overnight field trips will be to the Pigeon Point State Park and the Fort Ross State Historical Park.
+Past trips have been to the Wild & Scenic Film Festival, Salmon Walks or Float, Nimbus Fish Hatchery, the Sacramento Capitol Building, CA State Museum, Esquire IMAX, and more...
+This year, our overnight field trip will be to the Pigeon Point State Park.

 Keep your eyes open to the discoveries we make as we explore our world.